eric-mwakazi/ku-edition/README.md

      chmod 400 path/to/your-key.pem
      ```
    - Obtained the public IP of the EC2 instance
+   ### 📝 Note
+   If you are following this on windows chmod command might not work on powershell or cmd.
+   #### ⚙️ Approach:
+   If you have vscode or git bash, right click and open the folder where your aws ssh key that was downloaded while creating the ec2 instances is with vscode or gitbash and use the terminals they provide to execute chmod command.
 3. **Install Ansible** (if not already installed): https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html
 4. **Install git** (if not already installed):